 Sorry, but no. Just don’t, ok?

-The homestays listed below have asked us to make it clear to guests that they will refuse to cook coconut crabs and will instead expect that you release them.
+The Raja Ampat Homestay Association wants to make it clear to guests that member homestays will refuse to cook coconut crabs.

 The coconut or robber crab, Birgus latro, is the world’s largest arthropod, and – like so many other animals that we share the planet with – it has been wiped out wherever its extensive former range overlapped that of humans.